-Machine Year Info SP0256-AL2 1981 SP0255-AL2 O1961 GIO CKA GI8411 TAIWAN General Instruments The SP0256-AL2 Speech Processor IC contains a programmable digital filter that can be made to instruments model a vocal tract.
+Machine Year Info SP0256-AL2 1981 SP0255-AL2 O1961 GIO CKA GI8411 TAIMAN General Instruments The SP0256-AL2 Speech Processor IC contains a programmable digital filter that can be made to motrantento model a vocal tract.
 The 16k ROM stores both data and instructions.
 The pulse width modulated output can produce speech with a frequency range of 5kHz and a dynamic range of 42 dB.
 TR-606 1981 Roland The Roland TR-606 Drumatix is a programmable analogue drum machine.
 It was designed to cou- ple with the TB-303 Bassline.
 The TR-606 has a very original sound and remains popular today.

 Machine Year Info TR-707 Roland 1984 The Roland TR-707 has the same functions as the TR-909 with all PCM sounds.
 Starting with this model, Roland began using an LCD display to show the rhythm matrix and tempo.
 TR-727 Roland 1985 The Roland TR-727 is identical to the TR-707, with the exception that its sounds are Ethnic/Latin per- cussion.
-It is meant to complement a rhythm sec- tion, rather than be a main unit.
+It is meant to complement a rhythm section, rather than be a main unit.
 TR-808 Roland 1980 The Roland TR-808 has played a defining role for the 80's Hip Hop and Electro movement.
 It is still highly popular, thanks to its unmistakably original sounds.

 Machine Year Info TR-909 1983 Roland The Roland TR-909 is one of the most popular drum machines ever.
 It has PCM sounds for cym- bal and hi-hat, but all other instruments still come from analogue circuitry.
 The sounds are very use- ful for House and Techno music.
 CR-78 Roland 1978 The Roland CR-78 is perhaps the most luxurious rhythm machine ever made.
-The guiro and tambourine are still unique as of today, and bass, snare and bongos are very soft and rich sound.
-CR-8000 Roland 1981 The Roland CR-8000 was introduced after the TR-808 - it has the same analog engine.
-The hi-hat sounds more realistic than older rhythm machines, but the hand clap sounds like an electric snare.
+The guiro and tambourine are still unique as of today, and bass, snare CR-8000 Roland 1981 and bongos sound very soft and rich.